GitLab integration

 {% step %}

-3. Click on **Create a new Project** at the top right
+3. Select **Create a new Project** at the top right.

-5. Pick your GitLab organization and the desired repository, the new project should appear in your projects list
+5. Pick your GitLab organization and the desired repository.
+The new project appears in your projects list.

 {% endstep %}